sak96/read_later/README.md

 # Read It Later

 Read it later app done using Tauri.
+Mainly for android.

 ## Setup